-Archaeologists today, generally, do not sell the artifacts they dig up.
+Archaeologists today generally do not sell the artifacts they excavate.
 In the past, this was not always the case.
 Over a century ago, antiquarians (sometimes little more than looters) would excavate artifacts and sell them.
-In the past, museums, universities, galleries and private individuals would sometimes help pay the cost of a scientific archaeological excavation and, in return, expect a share of the artifacts.
+In the past, museums, universities, galleries and private individuals would sometimes help pay the cost of a scientific archaeological excavation, and in return would expect a share of the artifacts.

-One of the few areas of archaeology where practices like these still, legally, occur is in the salvage of underwater shipwrecks.
-Some jurisdictions, which don't have the money to pay for an underwater excavation, will allow a salvage company to excavate a site using professional archaeologists and scientific techniques.
-The salvage company in turn recoups their costs (and sometimes makes a good profit) by selling some of the artifacts.
+One of the few areas of archaeology where practices like these still legally occur is in the salvage of underwater shipwrecks.
+Some jurisdictions that don't have the money to pay for an underwater excavation will allow a salvage company to excavate a site using professional archaeologists and scientific techniques.
+The salvage company in turn recoups its costs (and sometimes makes a profit) by selling some of the artifacts.
 This practice is deeply controversial among archaeologists and a source of debate among lawmakers.

-Another notable exception occurs in part of the United Kingdom where amateurs using metal detectors are allowed to search for artifacts, and at times own their finds, under a complicated system of laws.
+Another notable exception occurs in part of the United Kingdom, where amateurs using metal detectors are allowed to search for artifacts, under a complicated system of laws.
 If a find is made of precious metal, it may have to be turned over to the government.
 However if the find is not made of precious metal it is possible that the metal detectorist can keep it, according to the Portable Antiquities Scheme (PAS), a non profit organization run by the British Museum and National Museum Wales that tracks finds made by metal detectorists.
-Again, the use of metal detectors by amateurs is highly controversial with many archaeologists saying that they damage archaeological sites and impede scientific investigations.
+Again, the use of metal detectors by amateurs is controversial, with some archaeologists saying that they damage archaeological sites and impede scientific investigations.

-In the early modern period, with the onset of the Enlightenment and subsequent scientific revolution, archaeology gradually became what we would consider “scientific" as methods were developed at recording sites in greater detail and determining the age of artifacts (for instance by studying the sediment in which they were found and analyzing how the style of lithic and ceramic artifacts changed over time).
+In the early modern period (1500 to 1800), with the onset of the Enlightenment and subsequent scientific revolution, archaeology gradually became more "scientific" as new methods were developed to record sites in greater detail and determine the age of artifacts (for example by studying the sediment in which they were found and analyzing how the style of stone and ceramic artifacts changed over time).

 Where does archaeology go from here?

 As technology develops, new methods for studying the past have been incorporated into the discipline.
-For instance, as high resolution Google Earth imagery became available in the last decade, archaeologists (and amateurs) got to make use of this free (or otherwise very cheap) tool that allowed them to survey large tracts of land in areas that are sometimes difficult to access (such as Iraq or Afghanistan).
+For instance, high-resolution Google Earth imagery enables professional and amateur archaeologists to survey large tracts of land in areas that are sometimes difficult to access, such as Iraq or Afghanistan.

-Where archaeology will go in the future depends very much on future technological advances and where humans will travel to in the future.
-With the development of techniques that allow astronomers to detect Earth-size planets it's even been speculated that archaeologists will increasingly work with astronomers, physicists, biologists and other scientists, to search for the remains of non-human civilizations in which case archaeology will move beyond the study of humanity.
+Where archaeology will go in the future depends on future technological advances and where humans travel to in the future.
+With the development of techniques that enable astronomers to detect Earth-size planets, it's even been speculated that archaeologists will increasingly work with astronomers, physicists, biologists and other scientists to search for the remains of non-human civilizations in which case archaeology will move beyond the study of humanity.